Sauroposeidon Facts

 What type of dinosaur was Sauroposeidon?

-Sauroposeidon was a sauropod dinosaur, belonging to the group of long-necked, plant-eating giants.
-More specifically, it was part of the broader sauropod family, characterised by their massive size, long necks and tails, and four-legged stance.
+Sauroposeidon was a sauropod dinosaur, belonging to the family Brachiosauridae.
+Sauropods were the long-necked, plant-eating giants of the dinosaur world, characterised by their massive size, long necks and tails, small heads, and four-legged stance.
+They represent some of the largest land animals that ever lived.

 Was Sauroposeidon related to birds?

-Sauroposeidon was not closely related to birds.
-As a sauropod, it belonged to the saurischian (lizard-hipped) dinosaurs, but it was on a completely different evolutionary branch from the theropod dinosaurs that eventually gave rise to modern birds.
+Sauroposeidon was not directly related to birds.
+As a sauropod, it belonged to the saurischian (lizard-hipped) group of dinosaurs, but it was on a completely different evolutionary branch from the theropod dinosaurs that gave rise to modern birds.
+However, like all dinosaurs, Sauroposeidon shared a common ancestor with birds much earlier in evolutionary history.

 How many Sauroposeidon fossils have been found?